adam-p/yesterday-i-learned/sql.md

 * You can choose the type of index to build.
 The default is B tree.
 * According to [this pgcon video](https://www.pgcon.org/2016/schedule/events/934.en.html), GIN indices are good for full text search, and GiST indices are good for full text search, and ranges in general (not just geospatial stuff).
 * [Want to write a bank app?
 Don't read-modify-update.](http://blog.2ndquadrant.com/postgresql-anti-patterns-read-modify-write-cycles/) Potential workarounds for race conditions include `INSERT` journals (inserting deltas, e.g. `insert... values (1)` for having one extra dollar), doing calculated `UPDATE`s (e.g. `update... set value = value + 1` for bumping up balance by 1), row locking with `SELECT...
 FOR UPDATE` (which waits if the row is already being read in another transaction), `BEGIN ISOLATION LEVEL SERIALIZABLE` (which aborts if another transaction is already updating the same row), or manage your own `version` column that limits what your `UPDATE` queries match (manually not recommended).
+[`LIKE '%s'`](https://www.w3schools.com/sql/sql_like.asp) means "ending with s".
+It is not a string substitution marker.
+To find in any position, use `LIKE '%s%'`.
+To find starting with something, use `LIKE 's%'`.

 ## Performance